It’s over already.

 The group offering $1 billion for the perfect March Madness bracket said late Friday that no potential winners remain after two major upsets busted almost every submitted bracket.

-The contest by Quicken Loans, backed by Warren Buffet, said that 99 percent of brackets were eliminated on Friday after Dayton beat Ohio State and Mercer beat Duke in the college basketball tournament.
+The contest by Quicken Loans, backed by Warren Buffett, said that 99 percent of brackets were eliminated on Friday after Dayton beat Ohio State and Mercer beat Duke in the college basketball tournament.

 The final three brackets were eliminated after only 25 games when Memphis defeated George Washington Friday evening, the Associated Press reports.